mLewisLogic/foursquare/README.md

 ## Improvements
-What else would you like this library to do?
-Let me know.
 Feel free to send pull requests for any improvements you make.

 ### TODO
 * Bring in new endpoints as they emerge
 * Test coverage for write methods
-* Merchant-specific endpoints (someday)

 ## Code status